 Fluorodeoxyglucose (FDG) is a molecule of glucose where one of the hydroxyl groups (an oxygen atom bonded to a hydrogen atom) has been replaced with an atom of 18-fluorine.

-The 18F ions produced in the cyclotron undergo a series of chemical reactions in a hot cell that join them with molecules called mannose triflates, which eventually results in molecules of 18FDG.
+The 18F ions produced in the cyclotron undergo a series of chemical reactions in a hot cell that binds them with molecules called mannose triflates, which eventually results in molecules of 18FDG.

 After emitting a proton, the atom’s atomic number drops by one, making it 18O, a stable, naturally occurring isotope of oxygen with two more neutrons than the more common 16O.